bufferapp/firehoser/README.md

 [![license](https://img.shields.io/github/license/mashape/apistatus.svg)](LICENSE)
 [![PyPI version](https://badge.fury.io/py/firehoser.svg)](https://pypi.python.org/pypi/firehoser)

+__Note: This project is now deprecated.
+For forwarding Kinesis Streams data to Kinesis Firehose, you can now configured Kinesis Streams as a source directly.
+You may still find this project useful for other reasons!__

 Command line tool that automates the setup of a lambda function that fowards records from Kinesis to Firehose.

 ## Installation